avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 *  full aimec analysis for simulation results of one computational module (from 1 simulation to x simulations). :py:func:`runScripts.runAna3AIMEC.runAna3AIMEC`
 *  using aimec to compare the results of two different computational modules (for one simulation at a time hence only one simulation result per computational module is passed at a time). :py:func:`runScripts.runAna3AIMECCompMods.runAna3AIMECCompMods`
-*  using aimec to compare one result parameter (ppr, pfd, pfv) for different simulations in a given inputDir (from 1 simulation to x simulations).
+*  using aimec to compare one result parameter (ppr, pft, pfv) for different simulations in a given inputDir (from 1 simulation to x simulations).
    :py:mod:`runScripts.runAna3AIMECIndi`

 Here is an example workflow for the full Aimec analysis, as provided in :py:mod:`runScripts/runAna3AIMEC.py`: